Marymoor Subarea Planning Initiatives Underway

 Marymoor Subarea Vision

-A walkable, denser subarea that features opportunities for living, employment, community gathering, education, shopping, and commuting to other Redmond and central Puget Sound destinations
+A walkable, denser subarea that features opportunities for living, employment, community gathering, education, shopping, and traveling to other Redmond and central Puget Sound destinations

-Meetings are open to the community and additional information will be posted here.
-Unless otherwise noted, meetings take place at City Hall from 8:00am to 10:00am.
+The South Marymoor Subarea Committee meets monthly.
+Meetings are open to the community.
+Unless otherwise noted, meetings take place at Redmond City Hall from 8-10am.

 - March 25, 2015